 DCIS is classified as low, intermediate, or high grade.
 Grades are based on what the cells look like under a microscope.
 The lower the grade, the more closely DCIS resembles normal breast cells.
 The higher the grade, the more different it is from normal cells.
 DCIS can sometimes involve the nipple, causing it to look red and scaly.
 This is a rare form of cancer known as Paget’s disease of the breast (named after the doctor who first described it).

 In some women, DCIS may not progress to invasive cancer in their lifetime.
-This has fueled debate about whether women with low-risk DCIS (those with low- or intermediate-grade disease and no family history of breast cancer) need any treatment, or if they could be safely checked with annual mammograms and breast exams to see if the cancer is progressing.
+This has fueled debate about DCIS about whether women with low-risk disease (those with low- or intermediate-grade DCIS and no family history of breast cancer) need any treatment, or if they could be safely checked with annual mammograms and breast exams to see if the cancer is progressing.
 Currently, the standard treatment for DCIS includes surgery, often a lumpectomy.

 When Memorial Sloan Kettering doctors studied 1,850 women with DCIS, we found that only about 16% (296) had low-risk DCIS.
 Of those, about 20% of them already had invasive cancer.
 Based on this study and other research, we believe that for most DCIS patients, surgical removal and lab analysis of the affected area is the only way to tell for sure whether a woman with DCIS also has invasive cancer.
 A major goal of future research is to discover ways to identify women with DCIS that won’t progress to invasive cancer, so they can avoid unnecessary treatment.Back to top